Ekumen-OS/flatros2/README.md

 1.  `image_capture_node.py`: A Python node that captures images from a webcam and publishes them.
 2.  `edge_detector_node`: A C++ node that subscribes to the raw images, performs Canny edge detection using OpenCV, and publishes the resulting image.
-3.  `image_viewer_node.py`: A Python node that subscribes to both the raw and the edge-detected images and displays them using OpenCV.
+3.  `image_viewer_node.py`: A Python node that subscribes to edge detection output and displays them using OpenCV.
+4.  `image_recorder_node`: A C++ node that subscribes to edge detection output and bags it.

-To run the demo, open three separate terminals inside the dev container (`Ctrl+Shift+5` or `Terminal > New Terminal`).
+To run the demo, open four separate terminals inside the dev container (`Ctrl+Shift+5` or `Terminal > New Terminal`).

 > [!IMPORTANT]
 > The `image_capture_node.py` requires a webcam.
 If you don't have one, you can modify it to publish a static image instead.